DesignInTheBlack/Elevate/README.md

 **Extension Considerations:**
 - As you begin extending Elevate to fit your use case, consider the following:
-  1. Design system tokens should always be defined in the design directory and you can spread them in the existing token categories.
+  1. Design system tokens should always be defined in the design directory and you can spread them in the existing token categories in `elevate/config/design.ts`.
-  2. If you're feeling confused about submapping, examine the existing submappings that allow Elevate to work.
+  2. If you're feeling confused about how rules work, examine the existing rules that allow Elevate to work out of the box.
-  3. You can effectively create your own use case specific syntax for your project via submapping, but do so with care and consideration.
+  3. You can effectively create your own use case specific syntax for your project via rules, but do so with care and consideration.

 <br>